rishiqwerty/notes_drf/README.md

     ```
         workon <venv>
     ```
-- Install all the requirements file, Go to backend folder and run below command
+- Install all the requirements files, Go to backend folder and run below command
     ```
         pip install -r requirements.txt
     ```